linghuaj/binary-tree-deserializer/README.md

 I'm also planning to build a console tool(or maybe later a ui) with it. such that it is easier to visualize the deserialized tree.

+---
+Note: this is a work in progress.